 Bỏ qua đến nội dung

-A Simple Way to Calculate the Payback of Home Solar Power (Without IRR or NPV)
+A Simple Way to Calculate the Financial Efficiency of Home Solar Power

-A Simple Way to Calculate the Payback of Home Solar Power (Without IRR or NPV)
+A Simple Way to Calculate the Financial Efficiency of Home Solar Power

-Many people message me saying formulas like IRR and NPV give them a headache.
+Many folks message me saying formulas like IRR and NPV are a bit of a headache.

 I totally agree.
-For households, I’m using a much simpler way of calculating things that’s still enough to make decisions.
+For households, I’m using a much simpler way of calculating things that’s still sufficient for making decisions.

-The core comes down to just 2 numbers:
+The core idea comes down to just 2 numbers:

-1. The electricity bill you should have paid (if you didn’t have solar yet)
+1. The electricity bill you would have had to pay (if you didn’t have solar yet)

-2. The actual electricity bill paid after installing the system
+2. The actual electricity bill you pay after installing the system

-From there you can immediately see whether you’re making a profit or not, and more importantly, you’ll know the actual electricity unit price you’re paying per kWh.
+From there, you can immediately see whether you’re making a profit or not, and more importantly, you’ll know the actual unit price per kWh of electricity you’re paying.

-Step 1: Record the month’s total kWh consumption
+Step 1: Record the total kWh consumed in the month

-Take the actual electricity usage for the month (from the power company’s app or the main meter).
+Take the actual electricity usage in the month (from the utility app or the main meter).

-Step 2: Calculate the “bill you should have paid”
+Step 2: Calculate the “bill you would have had to pay”

-Use that exact consumption level and apply the EVN price tiers at the time of calculation.
+Use that exact consumption level and apply the EVN tariff in effect at the time of calculation.

 Step 3: Take the “actual bill paid”

-This is the bill after solar power has already offset part of the load.
+This is the bill after your solar system has already offset your load.

-• Monthly savings = Bill you should have paid − Actual bill paid
+• Monthly savings = Bill you would have had to pay − Actual bill paid

-• Electricity unit price before investment = Bill you should have paid / Total kWh consumed
+• Pre-investment unit price of electricity = Bill you would have had to pay / Total kWh consumed

-• Actual electricity unit price after investment = Actual bill paid / Total kWh consumed
+• Actual unit price of electricity after investment = Actual bill paid / Total kWh consumed

 That’s it.
-No need for complex financial models; you can still clearly see the effectiveness.
+No need for complex financial models and you can still clearly see the effectiveness.

-• The bill I should have paid (without solar): around 3.4 million VND/month
+• The bill I would have had to pay (without solar): about 3.4 million VND/month

-• The actual bill paid after optimized operation: around 1.55 million VND/month
+• The actual bill paid after optimal operation: about 1.55 million VND/month

-If we convert that to the average electricity unit price at the same consumption level:
+If we convert to an average unit price of electricity at the same consumption level:

 • Before investment: the unit price is clearly much higher

-• After investment: the actual unit price drops significantly
+• After investment: the actual unit price drops sharply

-This difference is what helps me recover my capital in about 24 months.
+This difference is what allows me to recoup my capital in about 24 months.

 3) Why is there profit according to this simple calculation?

-Every month you delay is a month of missed electricity savings.
+Each month you delay is one month of lost electricity savings.

-If you’ve already decided to use electricity long-term at your current home, doing it early is usually more beneficial.
+If you’re sure you’ll be using electricity long-term at your current home, then doing it early is usually better.

-Solar power consumed on-site is the most valuable portion.
+Solar power used on-site is the most valuable part.

-The closer you match your daytime load, the better the effectiveness.
+The closer it matches your daytime load, the better the effectiveness.

-I lean towards installing just enough, not chasing oversized systems.
+I tend to go for just enough, not chasing an oversized system.

-4) Practical principles for choosing capacity for households
+4) Practical principles for choosing system capacity for households

-• Don’t try to “cover 100% at all times” right from the start
+• Don’t try to “cover 100% at all times” right from the beginning

 • Choose a system that’s easy to operate and maintain

-• Monitor for the first 2–3 months before deciding to increase capacity
+• Monitor for 2–3 months first, then decide whether to increase capacity

 5) Quick checklist before spending money

-1. Collect the last 12 months of electricity bills
+1. Collect your last 12 months of electricity bills

 4. Track these 3 indicators every month:

-7. The actual electricity unit price after investment
+7. Actual unit price of electricity after investment

-Just consistently following these 4 steps is enough to manage financial performance very well.
+Just by consistently following these 4 steps, you can manage financial effectiveness very well.

 Conclusion